 Your relative’s support plan shapes staff and team objectives.
 To help make sure our staff provide good support in the right way, each year we may ask for your feedback for their appraisals.
 This is an opportunity to compliment their work, or raise any issues you feel need focusing on.

 Staff recruitment and matching

-If we’re looking for a new member of staff or team to support your relative, you can get involved in staff recruitment or matching.
+If we’re looking for a new member of staff or team to support your relative, you can get involved in colleague recruitment or matching.

 As well as having the right skills and aptitude, we make sure our support workers connect with the people they support, and have similar interests.
 This is important to help with building a trusting and productive relationship.
 To do this, you can get involved in their recruitment.
 You can help write job descriptions, interview candidates and see how they interact with you and your relative.
 This helps to direct who we recruit to support your relative.

 Groups and feedback

 Each of our areas and regions has its own way of working with families to meet local needs.
 Our Executive Team visits each region regularly to listen to families and the people we support.

 To find out how to get involved locally, contact your Locality Manager or Operations Director.
 Find who to contact locally through our ‘Find local services’ search at the top of the page.

 Download our Facts for Families – Being involved Factsheet.

 Every year we also conduct a family survey, which asks questions about the quality of support we’re providing for your relative and how we’re treating you.
 We use this to strengthen our Family Charter and improve how we work.